 Pursuing an Online MSW

 Individuals considering a master’s in human services vs. a master’s in social work should know that an MSW is an ideal starting point for a career in social work.
-The online MSW at Regis College offers a flexible, accredited program that allows working professionals to develop new skills in a convenient, accessible way.
+The online master of social work at Regis College offers a flexible, accredited program that allows working professionals to develop new skills in a convenient, accessible way.
 The program offers 100% online coursework and two tracks to choose from — Traditional and Advanced Standing.

 With courses such as Clinical Practice: Policies & Administration, Social Welfare Policy, and Social Work Practice with Individuals, Regis College’s MSW program can help prepare students for licensure and success in the social work field.
 Find out more about the MSW program today.